bit-tasks/dependency-update/README.md

           allow: 'all'
 ```

-**Note:** Need to grant permission for the GitHub Action to Create Pull Requests.
-To do that view in your GitHub Organization and grant permission.
-You may also need to allow at Repository level as well, if its already disabled.
+**Note:** To do that, go to your GitHub Organization settings and grant permission.
+You may also need to allow it at the repository level if it's already disabled.

 ```
 Settings -> Actions -> General -> Workflow permissions -> Allow GitHub Actions to create and approve pull requests